Camilla82/Camilla82/README.md

 - She/her
 ----------------------------
 ⚡ Fun fact:
-- I am Dungeon Master (Dnd, Cthulhu, Blades in the Dark) and I love playing video games (very excited for the new Dragon Age finally coming out this year!).
+- I am Dungeon Master (Dnd, Cthulhu, Blades in the Dark) and I love playing video games (currently playing: Pathfinder: Wrath of the Righteous)

 <!---
 Camilla82/Camilla82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.